FrankCuiCN/Workbench/README.md

 # Workbench
-A convenient interface for interacting with language models and reasoner models.
+A text editor that talks to language and reasoning models.

 ## System Requirements
 ```